ablangy/log_mt_test/README.md

 Abandon (core dumped)
 ```

-Open the core, you should see the 3 threads decribed earlier:
+Open the core, you should see the 3 threads as described earlier:
 ```
 gdb$ info threads
   Id   Target Id                         Frame